andaziemele/eportfolio/rmpp.md

 #### Unit 6
-**Quantitative Methods - Descriptive and Inferential Statistics**
+**Quantitative Methods - Descriptive and Inferential Statistics** This unit prepared me for the statistical worksheet submissions.

 **Artefacts produced:**
 - No artefacts produced in this Unit, apart from Literature Review submission for summative assessment.

 #### Unit 7
 **Inferential Statistics and Hypothesis Testing**
+A detailed reflection on the experience of completing the statistical worksheets is below under Unit 9.

 **Artefacts produced:**
 - Summary Measures exercise answers: [Link](https://github.com/andaziemele/rmpp_module/blob/main/Unit_7/Summary_Measures_Hypothesis_Testing_statistical_worksheets/Unit_7_Ex6_Summary_Measures_all_exercises_answers.pdf)